Table of Contents

 8) Media & Reactors

-- Poly-Filter– Removes ammonia, heavy metals, and phosphates
+- Poly-Filter – Capable of removing ammonia, heavy metals, and phosphates.

-- Ceramic Media Plate– Long-term ammonia and nitrate removal
+- Ceramic Media Plates – Ideal for long-term ammonia and nitrate reduction.

-- Ceramic Media Balls– Long-term ammonia and nitrate removal
+- Ceramic Media Balls – Similarly effective for sustained ammonia and nitrate reduction.

 III) Most Common Types of Nuisance Algae

-If you don’t see your type of nuisance algae here, just type in “saltwater nuisance algae guide” into Google, and you’ll find quite a bit more information.
+If you don’t find information about your specific type of nuisance algae here, simply enter “saltwater nuisance algae guide” into Google, and you’ll discover additional valuable information.

 1) Diatoms